smh404/DNS-changer/README.md

 Then you choose an option in the cmd and hit enter And the bat file will change your interface dns to dhcp fisrt* then change the primary and seccondary dns server to your desired ones

 *every option in the script changes your dns to dhcp first and then applies the dns servers to avoid your interface getting more than two servers every time

+ps : you can remove the pause at the end if you want the cmd to close automatically after you choose a server